 The City of Lethbridge clears over 215 kilometers of sidewalks and pathways within the city.
 These sidewalks and pathways are cleared on a priority system.
 Please

 click here for a map of ALL sidewalks and pathways that the City clears along with their priority rating.

 City-owned buildings such as the Lethbridge Public Library (downtown and Crossings branches), the Galt Museum, Lethbridge Transit terminals (downtown and north Lethbridge), Lethbridge Police Service headquarters, City Hall, downtown Fire/EMS headquarters.

-City sidewalks surrounding school grounds, as well as regional parks such as Henderson Park, Nicholas Sheran Park and Legacy Park, when it opens.
+City sidewalks surrounding school grounds, as well as regional parks such as Henderson Park, Nicholas Sheran Park and Legacy Park.

 School districts are responsible to clear city sidewalks fronting school buildings and within school sites.

 Community core park trails** and regional trails that connect areas of the city to each other, such as those along Scenic Drive (North and South), Whoop-Up Drive, University Drive, Mayor Magrath Drive South, 26 Avenue North and 28 Street North.
 Sidewalks and pathways that surround parks and connect to community sidewalks are also completed at this time.
 Pathways within smaller parks are not cleared due to the massive extent of our park and pathway system and current resources available.